prjemian/epics_ioc_raspi_sensors/README.md

-# EPICS IOC on Raspberry Pi with sensors
+# EPICS IOC on Raspberry Pi with GPIO sensors

 This started as an [EPICS](http://www.aps.anl.gov/epics)